 Daniel Berlind

 Navigating the business world carries its fair share of challenges, and one of the most daunting is the threat of bad debt.
-When customers or clients fail to meet their payment obligations, it creates a ripple effect of financial strain that potentially jeopardizes your business’s stability and sanity.
+When customers or clients fail to meet their payment obligations, it creates a ripple effect of financial strain that can potentially jeopardize your business’s stability and financial health.

 Luckily, bad debt doesn’t have to be an inevitable part of your business.
 You can minimize the risk of bad debt with strategic planning, astute financial management, and the right tools.
 In this article, we’ll explore what bad debt looks like and provide practical strategies to help you steer clear of it, safeguarding your business’s financial health.
 Let’s jump in!

 First things first, let’s understand what bad debt really is and how it differs from good debt.
-Simply put, bad debt refers to money customers owe that is unlikely to be paid back.
-It typically occurs when they are unable to pay, refusing to pay, or going through bankruptcy.
+Simply put, bad debt refers to money that customers owe but are unlikely to repay.
+It typically occurs when individuals are unable to pay, refuse to pay, or are going through bankruptcy.

 Good debt, however, is an investment that can help your business grow and generate profits.
 For instance, borrowing money to expand your business, improve operations, or invest in new technology can be considered good debt because it can potentially boost your bottom line in the long run.